zozo404/zozo404/README.md

 <h1 align="center">Hi 👋, I'm enzo - zozoy</h1>
 <h3 align="center">A passionate web developer from France</h3>

+- :construction: | Currently, I am developing a new personal website

-- 👨‍💻 I recently worked on [Site-Osengo-Fake](https://github.com/zozo404/site-Osengo)
+- 👨‍💻 | I recently worked on [Site-Osengo-Fake](https://github.com/zozo404/site-Osengo)

-- 🌱 I am currently in training at **Osengo by AFORMAC** https://osengo.fr/
+- 🌱 | I am currently in training at **Osengo by AFORMAC** https://osengo.fr/

-- 📄 Know about my experiences I did a BTS SIO without having it but I learned a lot of knowledge in the field of web development
+- 📄 | Know about my experiences I did a BTS SIO without having it but I learned a lot of knowledge in the field of web development

-- ⚡ Fun fact **I like sports, video games and traveling**
+- ⚡ | Fun fact **I like sports, video games and traveling**

 <h3 align="left">Connect with me:</h3>
 <p align="left">